-Bateman is such a psycho because of the nonchalant way he expresses his desire to savagely mutilate everyone around him.
-He loves nothing, cares for nothing—except maybe the off-white colouring of his co-worker's business card.
+Patrick Bateman is such a psycho because of the nonchalant way he expresses his desire to savagely mutilate everyone around him.
+He loves nothing, cares for nothing—except maybe the off-white coloring of his co-worker's business card.

 2. Zodiac (2007)

-Director David Fincher comes again with another murder mystery based on a true story.
+Director David Fincher gives us another murder mystery based on a true story.
 Cited as one of the most accurate true crime movies ever made, Fincher avoids the glitz and glamour of Hollywood spectacle.

 Instead, Zodiac boasts a sort of haunting realism where cartoonist Robert Graysmith (played by Jake Gyllenhaal) obsessively tries to crack the Zodiac Killer's enigmatic code.